SamanthaYoong/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Pricing-Funnel-Intelligence/README.md

 To diagnose whether the conversion drop after the *search stage* was primarily caused by:

-- Inaccurate or delayed pricing data OR/AND Poor search relevance or mismatched results
+A. Inaccurate or delayed pricing data or/and poor search relevance or mismatched results

 This stage focuses on validating hypotheses and _isolating key variables_ impacting conversion rate.